codedeviate/dynamicconfig/README.md

 - false will be returned as 0
 - true will be returned as 1

+If key is an array then the function will return the value for the first subKey that exists.

 ### getAsBoolean(key, defaultValue = "", throwOnDefault = false): boolean
 The same as *get* but returns the value as a boolean.

 - NULL will be returned as false
+- "null", "false", "0" will be returned as false

+If key is an array then the function will return the value for the first subKey that exists.

 ### getConfig(key, defaultValue = null): [value, keyFound]